fabiosoaresv/photogram/README.md

 ### Photogram
-This project is based in Instagram, I'm use tecnology NodeJS to development this.
+This project is based in Instagram, I'm use technology NodeJS to development this.

+To test the end-to-end software, you need to download the Project Client too, this is available at [photogram_app](http://github.com/fabiosoaresv/photogram_app).

+Make download from these projects and enjoy! :)

 ### How to run
 - Dependencies
 > yarn
 > node

-- Clone the project
+- Clone the project Server
 `$ git clone https://github.com/fabiosoaresv/photogram.git`

+- Clone the project [Client](http://github.com/fabiosoaresv/photogram_app) and follow the setup on README.

 - Start development server
 `$ yarn dev`

 ### Created by
-* Fabio Soares @2019 / Updated last @2019--
+* Fabio Soares @ 06/12/2019 / Updated last @ 14/06/2019,
 * fabiosoares@outlook.com.br
 * Teaching by: [@Rocketseat](https://github.com/Rocketseat)

 ### Features
-*  Criado a base do projeto para suportar o upload de fotos
-*  Criado a rota para o upload de fotos
-*  Criado a rota para o like de fotos
-*  Criado a rota para visualização de fotos
-*  Criado a API para buscar as fotos
+* Built project to support photo upload.
+* Created the route for uploading photos.
+* Created the route for the like of photos.
+* Created route for photo viewing.
+* Created API to search for photos.
-*  Criado a API para realizar o upload de fotos
+* Created the API to upload photos.
-*  Criado a API para dar like nas fotos
+* Created API to give like in photos.
-*  Criado o redimensionamento de fotos para a aplicação não ficar lenta
+* Resizing the photos for the application for not stay slow.
-*  Configurado websocket para atualização de fotos em real time
+* Configured websocket for real time photo refresh.